-This language limits the size of the garden to five acres, which is an installation of no more than one MW of solar capacity.
+This language limits the size of the garden to six acres, which is an installation of no more than one MW of solar capacity.
 Communities should tailor this size limit to community standards, which may be smaller or larger.

-- 2. Ground-mount gardens conditional Ground-mount community solar energy systems must be less than five acres in total size, and are a conditional use in all districts.
-Ground-mount solar developments covering more than five acres shall be considered solar farms. - 3.
-Interconnection An interconnection agreement must be completed with the electric utility in whose service territory the system is located. - 4.
+- 2. Ground-mount gardens conditional Ground-mount community solar energy systems must cover no more than six acres (array location), and are a conditional use in all districts.
+Ground-mount solar developments covering more than six acres shall be considered solar farms. - 3.
+Interconnection An interconnection agreement must be completed with the electric utility in whose service territory the system is located.
+Solar Farm Conditional Uses - 4.
 Dimensional standards All structures must comply with setback, height, and coverage limitations for the district in which the system is located. - 5.
-Other standards Ground-mount systems must comply with all required standards for structures in the district in which the system is located.

-B. Solar farms - Ground-mount solar energy arrays that are the primary use on the lot, designed for providing energy to off-site uses or export to the wholesale market, are permitted under the following standards:

-- Conditional use permit Solar farms are conditional uses in agricultural districts, in airport safety zones subject to (7) below, and in the landfill overlay district. - 2.
+Other standards Ground-mount systems must comply with all required standards for structures in the district in which the system is located. - B. Solar farms Ground-mount solar energy arrays that are the primary use on the lot, designed for providing energy to off-site uses or export to the wholesale market, are permitted under the following standards: - 1.
+Conditional use permit Solar farms are conditional uses in agricultural districts, industrial districts, airport safety zones subject to (7) below, and in the landfill/brownfield overlay district for sites that have completed remediation. - 2.
 Stormwater and NPDES Solar farms are subject to Model Community's stormwater management and erosion and sediment control provisions and NPDES permit requirements.